Michael Pittman Sr.

-Michael Pittman Sr. (born August 14, 1975) is a former American football running back.
-He was drafted by the Arizona Cardinals in the fourth round of the 1998 NFL Draft.
-He played college football at Fresno State.
+Michael K. Pittman Sr. (born August 14, 1975) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Fresno State Bulldogs.
+He was selected by the Arizona Cardinals in the fourth round of the 1998 NFL draft.
+He is the father of Colts receiver Michael Pittman Jr.

-Pittman also played for the Tampa Bay Buccaneers and Denver Broncos in the National Football League (NFL), and the Florida Tuskers of the United Football League (UFL).
+Pittman also played in the NFL for the Tampa Bay Buccaneers and Denver Broncos, and the Florida Tuskers of the United Football League (UFL).
 He won a Super Bowl ring with the Buccaneers in Super Bowl XXXVII.

-Early years
+Early life

 Pittman attended Mira Mesa Senior High School San Diego, California, and graduated in 1993.
 He was a first-team All-Eastern League honoree.
 He played with older brother Wayne.

 College career

-Pittman is an alumnus of Fresno State University.
+Pittman is an alumnus of Fresno State.
 He rushed for 3,017 yards during his career at Fresno State.
 He was named second-team All-Western Athletic Conference (WAC) Pacific Division in 1996, and first-team All-WAC Pacific Division in 1997.
 Pittman is a member of Alpha Phi Alpha fraternity.
-He was teammates with QB Billy Volek and QB David Carr.
+He was teammates with QB Billy Volek.